Rewritten in 2023 with better examples and current info.

 In a perfect world, all olympic plates would at least have the same sized holes and all olympic bars would have the same sized sleeves.
 That isn’t always the case.

 You can’t fit a 2″ rod into a 2″ hole (without lots of pounding), so good Olympic bars have sleeves in the range of 49.8mm-50.0mm (1 31/32″), and good Olympic plates have holes just slightly larger than 50mm, such as 50.4mm or 50.8mm (exactly 2.0″).

 What happened at some point was manufacturers started making cheaper olympic plates with holes a little larger than 2″.
 That way plates with casting defects in the holes would still fit the bars.
 So they have a very sloppy fit, which is annoying for any type of lift you do off the floor, such as deadlifts, cleans or snatches, because you have to pull the slack out.

-Other fitness equipment retailers are often ignorant of the whole issue on sizing and just assume all olympic stuff will always fit each other.
+Some non-specialized sporting goods equipment retailers who sell fitness equipment are ignorant of the whole issue on sizing and just assume all olympic stuff will always fit each other.
 This is why it’s important to do your shopping with a company that understands what they sell.